Teaching Electronic Music Cultural, Creative, and Analytical Perspectives

 Teaching Electronic Music: Cultural, Creative, and Analytical Perspectives offers innovative and practical techniques for teaching electronic music in a wide range of classroom settings.
-Across a dozen essays, an array of contributors—including musicologists and ethnomusicologists, art historians and music theorists, performers and composers—reflect on the challenges of teaching electronic music, highlighting pedagogical strategies while addressing questions such as:
+Across a dozen essays, an array of contributors—including practitioners in musicology, art history, ethnomusicology, music theory, performance, and composition—reflect on the challenges of teaching electronic music, highlighting pedagogical strategies while addressing questions such as:

 - What can instructors do to expand and diversify musical knowledge?